|Homepage:||Click to visit|

 Applications and information about Congressional internships are available at the web pages of each individual member.
 Senate web sites can be found at www.senate.gov and U.S. House web sites can be found at www.house.gov.
-Members of Congress prefer students from their districts but do take students from all over the country, with no party affiliation, and even students from the other party.
-If you have questions about applying contact the internship coordinator for that office or the Cal State DC office.
+Members of Congress generally prefer students from their districts but do take students from all over the country.
+If you have questions about applying contact the Cal State DC office or internship coordinator for the office in which you are interested.

 Examples of past Internships by College

 ||Natural Science & Mathematics

 Above: A WISH property on Capitol Hill (The Congressional)

 Cal State DC student housing is contracted through Washington Intern Student Housing (WISH) for reasonable prices and convenient locations close to transportation, nightlife, and work locations where many of you will be interning.

 WISH is a provider of housing for interns from all over the country and all over the world.
 You will be housed with other students and be able to enjoy special networking events sponsored by the housing agency and will include people from various career paths in DC.
 The residential experience of living with and near interns from many different schools adds to the overall DC Internship experience.

 Short term housing is an expensive proposition in Washington, D.C.
 Our program negotiates group discount rates to help offset the cost for students participating in Cal State DC.
 In addition, the College of Humanities and Social Sciences has subsidized the cost of housing in order to keep it as affordable as possible.
 It is important for as many students as possible to have an opportunity to intern in DC!